datatogether/dataset_registries/README.md

 ## Current Status

-We are currently in the initial design phase of this work.
+Work on this project is stalled.
+We are still in the initial design phase of this work.